Romitoskj/UniversityNotes/Computer Vision/09 - Alignment.md

 Gradient is less sensitive to illumination change "subdivide and disorder" strategy achieves robustness to small shifts, but still preserves spatial information

+then generate putative matches: for each patch in one image, find a short list of pathces in the other image that could match it based solely on appearence